Alberta's West Edmonton Mall

 Graphic from Canadian Investments, Limited

 Zooming ahead nearly 20 years, we see the east facade of WEST EDMONTON MALL.
-Eaton's, the south anchor of a Phase I complex, is seen on the left.
-Even in its initial phase, the bi-level shopping hub was HUGE.
-It housed over 200 stores and services.
+Eaton's, the south anchor of the Phase I complex, is seen on the left.
+Even in its initial phase, this bi-level shopping hub was HUGE.
+It housed over 200 stores and services!

 Drawing from the Triple Five Corporation